Magneto: Combining Small and Large Language Models for Schema Matching: Experimental Evaluation

 \subsection{Ablation of \alg Components}

 \myparagraph{Column Serialization} Figure~\ref{fig:serialization_ablations} shows the impact of the serialization methods (Section~\ref{sec:serialization_sampling}) on schema matching performance across all datasets based on MRR.
 We used the serialization strategies on fine-tuned (\texttt{FT}) and zero-shot (\texttt{ZS}) settings: Default, using $\mathcal{S}_{\texttt{default}}$, which combines column names with a small sample of values; Verbose, which uses $\mathcal{S}_{\texttt{verbose}}$ and enriches $\mathcal{S}_{\texttt{default}}$ by incorporating additional instructions; Repeat, which emphasizes header names with $\mathcal{S}_{\texttt{repeat}}$.
-We also include Header Only-ZS, which uses only column headers without values, serving as a baseline.
+We also include \texttt{Header only-ZS}, which uses only column headers without values, serving as a baseline.

-In zero-shot settings, $\mathcal{S}_{\texttt{repeat}}$ consistently outperforms other methods, demonstrating the effectiveness of emphasizing column header when training data is absent. $\mathcal{S}_{\texttt{verbose}}$ is more effective in fine-tuned scenarios, demonstrating the benefits of integrating semantic details when domain-specific training is applied.
-The Header Only approach shows the lowest performance in all datasets, confirming that column headers alone are insufficient for effective schema matching in complex scenarios.
+In zero-shot settings, $\mathcal{S}_{\texttt{repeat}}$ consistently outperforms other methods, demonstrating the effectiveness of emphasizing the column header and raising its cumulative attention in the zero-shot regime.
+While $\mathcal{S}_{\texttt{verbose}}$ under-performs in zero-shot settings, it excels after fine-tuning because the prefixes act as learnable anchors that guide the model to separate and re-weight heterogeneous components (name, type, values) during representation learning, highlighting the benefits of integrating semantic details when domain-specific training is applied.
+The \texttt{Header only-ZS} approach shows the lowest performance in all datasets, confirming that column headers alone are insufficient in complex scenarios.

-The results further support our assumption that that fine-tuning can greatly improve the performance gains on the GDC dataset.
+The results further support our assumption that fine-tuning can greatly improve the performance gains on the \GDC dataset.
 This improvement is likely related to the requirement for external knowledge, which we capture with the LLM-derived training data.